Sports Desk: USL pushes back initial start date for New Mexico United season

 ALBUQUERQUE, N.M.
 (KRQE) – In this edition of the Sports Desk we start with New Mexico United Soccer, as the United Soccer League or USL provided additional updates on Thursday on how the ongoing pandemic is affecting the 2020 season start.

 The USL initially set a date to have the season start on May 10, but with this COVID-19 crisis still ongoing, the league decided to change that.
-With the timeline no longer tenable, the USL is now awaiting further guidance and clarity from local, state, and national health authorities before announcing a new earliest return to the play date.
+With the timeline no longer tenable, the USL is now awaiting further guidance and clarity from local, state, and national health authorities before announcing a new date to return to play.
 Team training moratoriums have been extended through May 15, but the USL is also exploring scenarios that would allow for players to return to training facilities to conduct individual or small group work prior to May 15.

 “If it’s not basketball or football season, there is always something going on besides the UFC, but right now that’s it, that’s all people are getting.
 So, it may attract a bunch of new fans, so it’s going to be a lot of eyes on us and I think it’s kind of cool to try and get the world a little bit back to normalcy as possible,” said Borg.